klustair/cvssv3/README.md

 # bunji2/cvssv3

-A Common Vulnerability Scoring System 3.0 (CVSSv3) implementation for golang.
+A Common Vulnerability Scoring System Version 3.0 (CVSSv3) implementation for golang.

 Inspired by "go-cvss" ( https://github.com/umisama/go-cvss ), but implementated in different way.